netdata/netdata/packaging/installer/UPDATE.md

 ## Determine which installation method you used

-On newer Netdata installs, you can use Netdata itself to determine the installation type by running:
+Starting with netdata v1.33.0, you can use Netdata itself to determine the installation type by running:

 ```bash
 netdata -W buildinfo | grep 'Install type:'